efatto/account-financial-reporting/account_financial_report/README.rst

 In case that in an account has not been configured a second currency foreign currency balances are not available.

+In the Trial Balance, the flag *Hide accounts with 0 end balance* allows the user to hide accounts that have ending balance equal to 0 in the selected period.

 **Table of contents**

 .. contents::